bankcex/docs/general-1/fuse-consensus/README.md

 With Voting contract validators are vote on various changes on these 3 base level contracts.
 All those contracts are proxied with implementation that handles the logic.
 The implementations can be changed only by the Voting process.&#x20;

-The bridge is used to transfer the BankCEX native token between BankCEX and Ethereum networks.&#x20;
+The bridge is used to transfer the Bankcoin native token between Bankcoin and Ethereum networks.&#x20;

 ## [Consensus - 0x72e46221d340d2Fa573cdba6D4B69610ff683079](https://scan.bankcoin.io/address/0x72e46221d340d2Fa573cdba6D4B69610ff683079)